nalimuradov/subreddit_recommender/README.md

 > Above are some recommended subreddits for /r/gardening.
 It's interesting to note that many users who like /r/gardening also like /r/cats.

 The **recommendation score** on the left signifies the amount of user overlap.
-The greater the value, the more above-average overlap there is in activity.
+The greater the value, the greater the overlap in activity.

 > If many users who like posts in /r/cars also like posts in /r/gaming, their recommendation scores will be higher.